apache/pekko/akka-docs/src/main/paradox/general/addressing.md

 actor references for all practical purposes:
     * `PromiseActorRef` is the special representation of a @scaladoc[Promise](scala.concurrent.Promise) for the purpose of being completed by the response from an actor.
-`akka.pattern.ask` creates this actor reference.
+`org.apache.pekko.pattern.ask` creates this actor reference.
     * `DeadLetterActorRef` is the default implementation of the dead letters service to which Akka routes all messages whose destinations are shut down or non-existent.